 I am confident that those Royal Holloway students who get involved in this exciting project will combine their musical talent with valuable leadership skills for the future."

-Orchestral scholars will hold leadership positions with the College's Symphony and Chamber Orchestras and perform together as their own ensemble.
+Orchestral scholars will hold leadership positions with the College’s Symphony and Chamber Orchestras, as well as performing together as your own ensemble.

-You will also receive training through our Side by Side projects with the London Mozart Players, orchestral coaching from the London Philharmonic Orchestra, The Philharmonia, English Chamber Orchestra and the BBC Concert Orchestra.
-You'll also receive coaching from our resident Tippett Quartet and have the opportunity to participate in projects with the Chiltern Music Academy.
+You’ll receive training with the London Mozart Players, orchestral coaching from the London Philharmonic Orchestra, The Philharmonia, English Chamber Orchestra and the BBC Concert Orchestra.
+You’ll also receive coaching from our resident Tippett Quartet and have the opportunity to participate in projects with the Chiltern Music Academy.

-Scholars will collaborate with the College’s eminent resident ensembles The Tippett Quartet, and CHROMA, as well as with high profile professional musicians from around the world.
+Scholars will also collaborate with the Tippett Quartet and CHROMA, as well as high-profile professional musicians from around the world.

-In addition to these unique training and performance experiences, you'll receive a cash bursary of £700 a year to allow you to focus on developing your talent rather than worrying about finances.
+In addition to these unique training and performance experiences, you’ll receive a cash bursary of £700 a year, allowing you to focus on developing your talent, rather than worrying about finances.